Former Amerijet boss resurfaces as CEO of cargo airline 21 Air

 Strauss was replaced in October 2023 after three turbulent years as CEO of Miami-based Amerijet.
 The veteran cargo executive has said he left of his own volition, but several sources close to the company at the time said investors that owned the airline declined to renew his contract.
 Strauss got into a power struggle with founder and predecessor Vic Karjian and resigned after one year on the job, but Amerijet’s board coaxed him back after 10 days.

 Strauss presided over a major expansion that nearly tripled the size of Amerijet’s cargo fleet to about 22 aircraft just as a post-pandemic freight downturn was beginning.
-Amerijet lost money when six Boeing 757 converted freighters it rented weren’t approved for company use by aviation authorities and didn’t generate any revenue.
+Amerijet lost money when six Boeing 757 converted freighters it rented took longer than expected to be approved for company use by aviation authorities and didn’t generate any revenue.
 Amerijet laid off some employees, closed a small freight forwarding unit and ultimately was forced to return the 757s to lessors in January.

 Crane, who has a net worth of $2.4 billion, according to Forbes, made his fortune in logistics.
 He founded Eagle Global Logistics in the mid-1980s before selling it to a private equity firm in 2007.
 Eagle was eventually acquired by Ceva Logistics.
 With proceeds from the sale, Crane formed an investment management company, Crane Capital Group, and in 2008 he formed Crane Worldwide Logistics.